g19fanatic/roller_pinion_rack/README.md

 OpenSCAD model of a configurable roller pinion and rack

-Originally wanted to utilize this [thing](http://www.thingiverse.com/thing:18110) but realized the files weren't manifold Went and created my own.
+Originally wanted to utilize this [thing](http://www.thingiverse.com/thing:18110) but realized the files weren't manifold

+Went and created my own which can be found [here](http://www.thingiverse.com/thing:1013816).